plctlab/rvspoc-s2311-llama2/README.md

 ## Compilation and Usage

-Just execute 'make runfast' to obtain the best optimized binary.
-The default compiler is gcc, while you can use alternative clang compiler by executing 'COMPILER=clang make runfast'.
+Just execute `make runfast` to obtain the best optimized binary.
+The default compiler is gcc, while you can use alternative clang compiler by executing `COMPILER=clang make runfast`.
 The gcc compiler could be downloaded from https://occ-oss-prod.oss-cn-hangzhou.aliyuncs.com/resource/1705396260835/Xuantie-900-gcc-linux-5.10.4-musl32-x86_64-V2.8.1-20240115.tar.gz , while clang compiler from https://occ-oss-prod.oss-cn-hangzhou.aliyuncs.com/resource//1701340474733/Xuantie-900-llvm-linux-5.10.4-glibc-x86_64-V1.0.0-beta-20231116.tar.gz .
 Attention, the Milk-V official gcc compiler 'Xuantie-900 linux-5.10.4 musl gcc Toolchain V2.6.1 B-20220906' could not compile the optimized RVV instrinsic code of matmul function.
 The reason is still unknown.
 Any fix is welcome and appreciated.

+Additionally please note that, the gcc compiled binary (runfast version) is about 10% slower than clang compilation, while it is much smaller than clang.
+The main reason may be that clang support auto vectorization and do more aggressive performance optimization while gcc pays more attention to balance of speed and size.
+So we choose gcc as the default compiler.
+The desicion is up to you according to application scenario.

 The generated binary 'runq-fast' could be uploaded to Milk-V board and run with prepared int8 model file stories15M_q80.bin.
 The command line arguments could be referenced from baby-llama2 README: https://github.com/karpathy/llama2.c .
 The int8 quantitized model file is not provided by official baby-llama2 repo, while you can download it from prebuilt directory of this repo, or convert it by following steps:
 1. download pretrained weight data stories15M.pt from https://huggingface.co/karpathy/tinyllamas/tree/main